PAMURU123/M3/README.md

 ## RESULT

-Thus the program to prepare EMI calculator using function without return type with arguments has been executed successfully
+Thus the program to prepare EMI calculator using function without return type without arguments has been executed successfully

 # EX-12-FIBONACCI-SERIES
 ## AIM
-To write a C program to generate the Fibonacci series for the value 6.
+To write a C program to generate the Fibonacci series for the value 11.

 ## ALGORITHM
 1. Start the program.